Schwarz08/schwarz08/README.md

 ## About me

-###2022: Graduated BS Electronics Engineering at University of the Philippines, Diliman
+### 2022: Graduated BS Electronics Engineering at University of the Philippines, Diliman
-###2023-Present: Working as an RF Engineer at Huawei Technologies, Philippines
+### 2023-Present: RF Engineer at Huawei Technologies, Philippines